 The water falling from the 30 meters cliffside looks like a large piece of silk hanging on a giant rock wall.
 The beauty of the waterfall has made people continuously look back for another glance.
 This is why it is named “Mikaeri (回顧)”!

-The gorgeous waterfall marks the end of the 30 minutes scenic trip.
+The gorgeous waterfall marks the end of the 30-minute scenic trip.
 A Japanese area map can be accessed HERE.
 We will update this link if an English map becomes available.

 Different Seasons In Dakigaeri Valley